McCain's kin weep over casket at emotional memorial; crowds brave Phoenix heat for hours for chance to bid farewell

 The public viewing would go on as long as people are waiting in line, said Rick Davis, McCain’s former presidential campaign manager.

-Phil Hubbard, a health care recruiter who lives in Scottsdale, held a cold water bottle in each hand as he waited for a chance to pay his respects.
+Phil Hubbard, a health care recruiter from Scottsdale, held a cold water bottle in each hand as he waited for a chance to pay his respects.

 “He believed in something,” said Hubbard, who had voted for McCain.
 “That’s what he did, and that’s what a lot of people need to do in this country.
 If you believe in something, stand up for it, whether it’s popular or not.”